-Zipf’s Law for cities: estimation of regression function parameters based on the weight of cities
+Zipf ’s Law for cities: estimation of regression function parameters based on the weight of American urban areas and Polish towns

 Keywordscities, city size distribution, weight of cities, Zipf’s Law, rank-size rule, weighted regression